nkreer/bingo/README.md

 This script draws the numbers 1-99 in random order.
 It also shows you information about the cards in ```cards.json``` in a table.

+## cards2printer.py

+Same as cards2html.py, but prints them to a thermal printer using [python-escpos](https://github.com/python-escpos/python-escpos)